Cost-Driven Representation Learning for Linear Quadratic Gaussian Control: Part I: Methodology: Cost-driven state representation learning

-Our method is summarized in Algorithm~\ref{alg:lmbc}.
-It has three steps: cost-driven state representation function learning (\repl{}, Algorithm~\ref{alg:repl}), latent system identification (\sysid{}, Algorithm~\ref{alg:sys-id}), and planning by RDE~\eqref{eqn:p-riccati}.
-This three-step approach is very similar to World Models~\citep{ha2018world} used in empirical RL, except that in the first step, instead of using an autoencoder to learn the state representation function, we use cost values to supervise the representation learning.
+This three-step approach is very similar to the World Model approach~\citep{ha2018world} used in empirical RL, except that in the first step, instead of using an autoencoder to learn the state representation function, we use cost values to supervise the representation learning.
 Most empirical state representation learning methods~\citep{hafner2019learning, hafner2019dream, schrittwieser2020mastering} use cost supervision as one loss term; the special structure of LQG allows us to use it alone and have theoretical guarantees.

-\repl{} (Algorithm~\ref{alg:repl}) is the core of our algorithm.
-Once the state representation function $(\eM_t)_{t=0}^{T}$ is obtained, \sysid{} (Algorithm~\ref{alg:sys-id}) identifies the latent system using ordinary linear and quadratic regression, followed by planning using RDE~\eqref{eqn:p-riccati} to obtain controller $(\eK_t)_{t=0}^{T-1}$ from $((\eA_t, \eB_t, \sR_t)_{t=0}^{T-1},$ $ (\eQ_t)_{t=0}^T)$. \sysid{} consists of the standard regression procedures; the full algorithmic detail is deferred to Appendix~\ref{sec:main-proof}.
-Below we explain the cost-driven state representation learning algorithm (\repl{}, Algorithm~\ref{alg:repl}) in detail.
+Algorithm~\ref{alg:repl} is the core of our algorithm.
+Once the state representation function $(\eM_t)_{t=0}^{T}$ is obtained, Algorithm~\ref{alg:sys-id} identifies the latent model using linear and quadratic regressions, followed by planning using RDE~\eqref{eqn:p-riccati} to obtain the controller $(\eK_t)_{t=0}^{T-1}$ from $((\eA_t, \eB_t, \sR_t)_{t=0}^{T-1}, (\eQ_t)_{t=0}^T)$.
+Algorithm~\ref{alg:sys-id} consists of the standard regression procedures.
+We explain Algorithm~\ref{alg:repl} below.